anseliv/OmegaClaw-Core/README.md

 - MeTTaClaw uses a token-efficient agentic loop, enabling low-cost long-term operation and embodiment in domains that require real-time learning and decision-making.

-- The agent can learn to represent its memories in different formats, including formats that allow other Hyperon components to operate on the same memories within the same Atomspace.
-However, the agent is not hardcoded to any particular memory format, and different memory representations can co-exist.
+- The agent can learn to represent its memories in different ways, including such that allow other Hyperon components to operate on the same memories within the same Atomspace.
+Each memory item is stored as a triplet `(timestamp, atom, embedding)`, while the agent remains flexible in choosing the representation for the atom itself.
+Consequently, the agent is not hardcoded to any particular memory representation, and different formats can co-exist in the same atom space.

 The following example demonstrates learning and decision-making in a textually represented grid-world environment adapted from [NACE](https://github.com/patham9/NACE):